What is Biodiversity Net Gain (BNG)?

 Wider Nature Recovery in East Cambridgeshire

-East Cambridgeshire District Council fully supports the Doubling Nature ambitions of Natural Cambridgeshire, a vision which seeks to double the area of rich wildlife habitat and natural green space across Cambridgeshire.
-As part of our local contribution to that vision, we've launched an East Cambridgeshire Nature Recovery Network document, which identifies nine Priority Areas in the district for landscape-scale action to support nature's recovery.
+East Cambridgeshire District Council fully supports the Doubling Nature (external link) ambitions of Natural Cambridgeshire (external link), a vision which seeks to double the area of rich wildlife habitat and natural green space across Cambridgeshire.
+As part of our local contribution to that vision, we have launched an East Cambridgeshire Nature Recovery Network (PDF) document, which identifies nine Priority Areas in the district for landscape-scale action to support nature's recovery.

 What Can I Do?

 If you are a Parish Council, local business or landowner, why don't you establish a Local Nature Recovery action plan for your area or premises?
-For a host of tips on how to do this, please visit Natural Cambridgeshire's Local Nature Recovery Toolkit.
+For a host of tips on how to do this, please visit Natural Cambridgeshire's Local Nature Recovery Toolkit (external link)

-If you are a home owner or small landowner, there's lots of great, simple and cheap things you can do that would make a huge difference to help nature recover here in East Cambridgeshire.
-No matter how big or small your garden, or even if just a window ledge or patio, do visit the Wildlife Trust's Help Wildlife at Home page, with great ideas from bee hotels to hedgehog homes, as well as how to attract butterflies and birds to your garden.
+If you are a homeowner or small landowner, there's lots of great, simple and cheap things you can do that would make a huge difference to help nature recover here in East Cambridgeshire.
+No matter how big or small your garden, or even if just a window ledge or patio, do visit the Wildlife Trust's Help Wildlife at Home (external link) page, with great ideas from bee hotels to hedgehog homes, as well as how to attract butterflies and birds to your garden.